-To define the data-link connection identifier (DLCI) to be used for multicasts, use the frame-relay multicast-dlci command in interface configuration mode.
+To define the data-link connection identifier (DLCI) to be used for multicasts, use the frame-relay multicast-dlci interface configuration command.
 To remove the multicast group, use the no form of this command.

 frame-relay multicast-dlci number

 no frame-relay multicast-dlci